Port Orchard Independent

+Weekly newspaper in Port Orchard, Washington, U.S.

 The Port Orchard Independent is a weekly newspaper serving Port Orchard and southern Kitsap County, Washington.
 It is owned by Sound Publishing, an imprint of Black Press, and is part of the Kitsap News Group's weekly publications.

 History

 On Aug.
 14 1886, Thomas Cline published the first edition of Kitsap County Pioneer in Sidney.
 The town was later renamed to Port Orchard.
 Under its masthead read: "A Republican Newspaper, Independent in All Things and Neutral in Nothing - Devoted to the Interests of Kitsap County and Western Washington."
 Cline was a relative of Henry Cline, who opened the town's first store.
 After Sidney failed to become the county seat, he sold the paper to Adrian H. Stroufe, who worked as his typesetter.

 In October 1889, Cline started another paper in Sidney called the People's Broadax, also known as the Sidney Broad Ax.
 Its motto was: "Hew to the Line, Let the Chips Fall Where They May."
 In January 1891, Cline sold the paper to J. Upton Shaffer and H.H.
 Green, who renamed it to the Sidney Herald.
 Ownership reverted to Cline who sold the paper again in July 1981, this time to T. R. Needham and T. C. Lindsley.
 The duo hired Shaffer to work as editor and renamed the paper to the Sidney Independent.
 The new owners only printed a few issues before selling out to Walter H. Wheeler in August 1891.

 In August 1892, the Pioneer merged with the Sidney Independent.
 The new proprietors were Wheeler and F. J. Browne, with Stroufe retiring.
 In June 1898, the Sidney Independent was renamed to the Port Orchard Independent.
 Wheeler remained the owner and publisher of the paper until he sold it to W. L. Thompson and E. E. Brooks in 1899.
 They owned the paper for more than six years until selling it to a company called The Independent Printing Co., which sold paper in 1906 to the Gale Printing Co., publisher of The Bremerton News.
 The business was owned by American Civil War veteran Hirum Gale and his two sons, Ed and Charles.

 On Jan.
 1, 1911, a fire destroyed the paper's plant in Bremerton and printing was moved to Seattle.
 Most of the paper's historical records and archive were lost.
 In October 1913, the paper lost the right to use its name over a $300 debit from an unpaid mortgage.
 So the paper was renamed to the Port Orchard Dreadnought, although it is unclear for how long this change lasted, if it was even implemented at all.
 The company briefly leased the paper back to Wheeler and sold it to E. S. Smith.